Jump To

 -Key finding through customer interviews

-Not only does the tool need to work for our advisers, but it also has to work if customers wish to self service use it.
-Customers needs were very different to advisers despite similar goals, and an emphasis on clean, visual heavy design became apparent as it reduced cognitive load and the intimadation of engaging with financial planning.
+Not only does the tool need to work for our advisers, but it also has to work for customers who wish to self‑serve.
+Customers' needs were very different from advisers' despite similar goals, and an emphasis on clean, visual-heavy design became apparent as it reduced cognitive load and the intimidation of engaging with financial planning.

 Phase 1 – get an MVP live

-Based on our research findings and available technology we delivered a lean MVP focused on the most important data.
+Based on our research findings and available technology, I delivered a lean MVP to address the immediate need for basic reporting functionality.

-The biggest learning of the MVP was finding a charting library that met our design needs, was technically easy to work with, but most importantly met our strict accessbility guidelines.
+The biggest learning of getting the MVP live was finding a charting library that met our design needs, was technically easy to work with, but most importantly met our strict accessibility guidelines.

-After some robust internal testing and more user research we landed on HighCharts, which could be configured to our design system, and offered excellent baked in accessibility such as sonification (turning data into audio), raw data exports and screenreader configurations.
-To ensure it was suitable I even mocked up a few HTML prototypes utilsing it for user and internal testing to make sure it met our needs and performed as expected, no matter the data.
+After some robust internal testing and more user research, I landed on HighCharts, which could be configured to our design system and offered excellent baked-in accessibility such as sonification (turning data into audio), raw data exports, and screen reader configurations.
+To ensure it was suitable, I even mocked up a few HTML prototypes utilising it for user and internal testing to make sure it met our needs and performed as expected, no matter the data.

 Improved navigation

-As a key finding during discovery was the diverse user personas, but there shared need to get to what they're looking for fast, I introduced a "sticky nav", a fixed menu detailing all the categories in the tool.
-This feature was robustly tested and redesigned to ensure it was responsive to all device sizes, and did not impaire accessibility by logically fitting the reading order and appropriately scaling with screen magnification.
+With the ambitions of our project, I knew the contents of the page would grow and grow, making it a taller, denser experience to navigate.
+To combat this, and to satisfy our "Finder" user's need of getting straight to the information they're looking for, I implemented a "sticky nav".
+This is a fixed menu detailing all the categories in the tool, taking affordance from the contents page of the report to closer align the experiences.
+This feature was robustly tested and redesigned to ensure it was responsive to all device sizes, and did not impair accessibility by logically fitting the reading order and appropriately scaling with screen magnification.

 This relatively simple user experience enhancement saw a reduction in user intent, user's previously took up to 1 minute to find the data section they logged in to view, but this was reduced to approximately 5-10 seconds.